 The QED has matched the fingerprint from sample H22 (row 4 in results sheet) to bitumen and

 coal tar.
 The results show that 17% of the binder is coal tar with a BaP content of approximately 1.2%.

 Sample 8 is from a 1950s vintage road binder, predominantly made from coal tar.
 The similarity between the red library fingerprint for coal tar and the black sample fingerprint is obvious.

 Sample 10 shows the fingerprint of a modern, undegraded bitumen

 This is Non Hazardous.

-You can send samples to the QROS laboratory for testing, or hire a QED and do the analysis yourself.
+You can send samples to the QROS laboratory for testing, or purchase or hire a QED and do the analysis yourself.
 It’s very simple and each analysis takes just a few seconds, giving reliable results that are accepted by the Environment Agency as part of the data package.